-B14) Is there a penalty for returning unspent EOPS or CARE funds?
+B11) Is there a penalty for returning unspent EOPS or CARE funds?
 If yes, under what circumstances?

-ANSWER: Colleges incur a penalty for returning more than 5% of their total EOPS or CARE allocations after the end of that fiscal year, i.e. June 30th.
-The one-time penalty is dollar-for-dollar on the amount returned that is over the 5% level and the penalty is typically applied in two fiscal years.
+ANSWER: Starting in 2018-19, colleges incur a penalty for returning more than 3% of their total EOPS and/or CARE allocations after April 30, in accordance with approved recommendations of the 2017 EOPS/CARE Allocation Task Group.
+The one-time penalty is dollar-for-dollar on the amount returned that is over the 3% level.
+The penalty is typically applied in two fiscal years.
+College still have the entire fiscal year in which to spend current year EOPS and CARE funds, i.e., July 1 through June 30.

-B15) What are the four priorities for requesting EOPS reallocated funds?
+B12) What are the four priorities for requesting EOPS reallocated funds?
 Must a college be in good standing to be eligible for EOPS reallocated funds?
 If yes, please define "good standing".